Join Our Team!

 • Supports the Stage Management team, working closely with the Production Stage Manager and Children’s Theatre Stage Manager on assigned Children’s Theatre shows.
 May call at least 1 Children’s Theatre production.
 Experience in running large musicals a plus.

-Dates: May 15 – Sep 2, 2024 (flexible if still in school)
+Dates: On or around May 25 – Aug 31, 2026 or later (flexible if still in school)

 Duties will include: